One Piece: Pirate Warriors 4: Gameplay

-The game features game play similar to the previous installments.
-The game has its own original story that takes the Wano arc from One Piece and changes it.
-It also features four new multiplayer modes called Giant Boss Battle, Total Bounty Battle, Timed Defense Battle, and Territory Battle.
+The game features gameplay similar to the previous installments, with an original story, featuring an altered version of One Piece's "Wano" story arc.
+It also features four new multiplayer modes: "Giant Boss Battle", "Total Bounty Battle", "Timed Defense Battle", and "Territory Battle".

-Original story
+Plot

-This story adapts numerous story arcs from the original manga series, but the plot of the Wano Country arc was modified significantly due to its incompletion at the time of its release.
-Cavendish, Bartolomeo, Sabo, Smoker, Tashigi and Kuzan appear in the arc to help the Straw Hats to free Luffy from his cell.
-As the battle intensifies between Big Mom and Kaido, a new enemy appears in the form of Blackbeard and his crew.
-Fighting Blackbeard, Big Mom, and Kaido's crew, players are met with a final battle against Kaido who turns into a dragon after defeating Big Mom, Blackbeard, and Kaido's underlings.
-Luffy defeats Kaido at the end, prompting him to flee the country in revenge while everyone cheers and celebrates Luffy's victory.
+The story adapts numerous story arcs from the original One Piece manga series, though "Wano Country" arc was modified significantly, due to being incomplete at the time of release.
+Characters such as Cavendish, Bartolomeo, Sabo, Smoker, Tashigi and Kuzan appear in the arc to help the Straw Hat Pirates to free series protagonist Luffy from his cell.
+As a battle intensifies between Big Mom and Kaido, Blackbeard and his crew also appear.
+After fighting the crews of Blackbeard, Big Mom, and Kaido, players are met with a final battle against Kaido, who transforms into a dragon after Big Mom, Blackbeard, and Kaido's underlings are defeated.
+Luffy then defeats Kaido, prompting him to flee the country while everyone celebrates Luffy's victory.